 NZ Hereford - Boehringer Ingelheim Merit Dairy Sires can be identified at registered Hereford Bull sales nationwide, by their certificates or by the recognizable Boehringer Ingelheim logo denotion in bull sales catalogue.
 Individual animal status' can be checked by using the Internet Solutions Animal enquiry service on the NZHA website.

-In 2019, over 160 registered Hereford yearling bulls have been identified using actual performance data and breeding values from the Breedplan Genetic Evaluation, in an analysis to select ‘low birthweight, ease of calving, optimum growth’ registered Hereford sires suitable for use within the dairy industry.
+In 2020, 132 registered Hereford yearling bulls have been identified using actual performance data and breeding values from the Breedplan Genetic Evaluation, in an analysis to select ‘low birthweight, ease of calving, optimum growth’ registered Hereford sires suitable for use within the dairy industry.
 These sires will serve the dairy farmer well in his quest to find ideal dairy beef bulls to use over heifers and cows following artificial insemination programmes.
 The easy temperament and the white face identification factor of the Hereford breed are value added management tools.

 An additional feature to the programme from 2013 onwards, is that all registered Hereford males meeting the Merit Dairy Sire criteria will be awarded ‘lifetime’ status, provided they meet the programme criteria on an annual basis.
 Simply put, aged bulls ie older than yearlings can now rightfully gain NZ Hereford - Boehringer Ingelheim Merit Dairy Sire status.